Skip to content

 Text is powerful because it can express ambiguity.
 That is also why it creates drift.

 Two people read the same agreement and see different obligations.
-A spreadsheet lags behind the real ownership state.
 A decision made in a meeting never becomes an operational rule.
-A task finished without becoming company memory.
+A task is finished without becoming company memory.

 Tolerable when organizations moved slowly.

-Not tolerable when agents and software can move continuously.
+Not tolerable when agents can move the work continuously.

 Agents make the old substrate break

 AI introduces non-human operational capacity into the company.
-That capacity needs context, permission, scope, memory, escalation, and accountability.
+To use it, you need a company an agent can actually operate: context, permission, scope, memory, escalation, and accountability — all legible, not buried in PDFs and informal judgment.

-Humans do not disappear.
+Humans don't disappear.
 Human intent needs an operating surface.
-Mission, authority, roles, decisions, and work need to become state the company can execute against.
+Mission, authority, roles, and decisions become state the company can execute against — and then keep executing against without a person in the loop for every step.

 I spent a year trying to fix this with documents.
 Better templates, better agreements, better cap-table tools.
-Documents were the problem.
+The documents were the problem.

 The compiler